The Man Who Knew Too Much (collection): Analysis

 Authors have offered a number of rationales for the collection's lack of theatrics.
 Watt suggested that McQueen may have felt pressured to rely on safe, saleable designs in order to satisfy the management at Gucci, which owned 51 per cent of the McQueen label.
-She also speculated that the straightforward design of the Fair Isle sweaters may have been intended as a lead-in for McQ, the brand's upcoming diffusion line.
+She also speculated that the straightforward design of the Fair Isle sweaters may have been intended as a lead-in for McQ, the brand's upcoming lower-cost diffusion line.
 Gleason suggested the rising economic influence of teens may have prompted McQueen to include youth-friendly garments like patterned sweaters and cropped jeans.

 Film theorist Alistair O'Neill focused on the collection as it related to Hitchcock.
-McQueen referenced several of the director's films throughout his career, exploring what O'Neill called "representations of femininity and how they are challenged through transformation scenes".
+McQueen referenced several of the director's films throughout his career, exploring themes of the representation and transformation of femininity.
 O'Neill thought the collection "distilled the Hitchcock blonde" across many looks, rewarding repeat viewing in a manner akin to film.
 He considered McQueen's interpretation of Hedren's ensemble to be "more faithful" to the costume designer's original sketch than what appeared in the film, labelling it "a doppelgänger".

+In an essay discussing fashion and mental health, Isabel Formica Jakob described the collection as "classical".
+To her, this meant something timeless and antithetical to the typically frenetic, wasteful fashion industry, which she pointed out has been commonly blamed for the deterioration of McQueen's mental health.